HoangTienDinh/alan-ai-react/README.md

+# News Chat Bot
+Communicate with Alan, an interactive chat bot you can chat with.
+You will be able to ask for articles via voice commands, and Alan will retrieve them for you.
+Asking for the latest news articles from major news outlets.

 ## Get Started
 - `git clone` this repo into your local directory
 - `npm install` to get all the dependencies